-The hallmark of Rolfing Structural Integration is a standardized “recipe” known as the Ten-Series, the goal of which is to systematically balance and optimize both the structure (shape) and function (movement) of the entire body over the course of ten Rolfing sessions.
+The hallmark of Rolfing Structural Integration is the Ten-Series, the goal of which is to systematically balance and optimize both the structure and function of the entire body over the course of ten Rolfing sessions.

 The Ten-Series can be divided into three distinct units.

-Sessions 1-3: Called the "sleeve” sessions, numbers one through three strive to loosen and balance surface layers of connective tissue.
+Called the "sleeve” sessions, numbers one through three aim to loosen and balance surface layers of connective tissue.

-Specifically, the first session is devoted to enhancing the quality of breath with work on the arms, ribcage and diaphragm.
-Opening is also started along the upper leg, hamstrings, neck and spine.
-The second session helps give the body a stable foundation by balancing the foot and muscles of the lower leg.
-Number three typically involves a “side view” for an understanding of how the head, shoulder girdle, and hips are positionaly related to one another when standing under the influence of gravity.
-Then, the body is addressed within the context of this new vision.
+The first session is devoted to enhancing the quality of breath by working on the arms, ribcage and diaphragm.
+This session begins to address the upper leg, hamstrings, neck and spine as well.
+The second session helps give the body more support by balancing the foot and muscles of the lower leg.
+Number three typically involves a side lying position with the goal to balance the head, shoulder girdle, and hips in relation to one another.

-Session four begins this journey, its territory extends from the inside arch of the foot and up the leg, to the bottom of the pelvis.
-The fifth session is concerned with balancing surface and deep abdominal muscles to the curve of the back.
-Session six seeks to enlist more support and moment from the legs, pelvis and lower back, while the seventh session turns its sole attention to the neck and head.
+Session four explores the territory of the inner leg from arch of the foot to the bottom of the pelvis, thus starting to balance the pelvic floor.
+The fifth session is concerned with balancing the front of the body, the abdominals, the psoas muscles, and the hip flexors.
+Session six address the back of the body and builds more support and movement from the legs, pelvis, and lower back.
+The seventh session addresses the deeper structures of the neck and head.

 “Integration” is emphasized throughout the remaining three sessions.
 Eight and nine provide an opportunity to work once again with the upper an lower body and provide more support and balance.